-Aomori has one of the biggest fish ports in Japan, which is located in Hachinohe city.
-There is a massive Morning Market in Hachinohe port where visitors can enjoy shopping and eating fresh seafood from very early morning.
+Aomori has one of the biggest fish ports in Japan, which is located in Hachinohe City.
+There is a massive Morning Market in Hachinohe port called Tatehana Wharf Morning Market (館鼻岸壁朝市) where visitors can enjoy shopping and eating fresh seafood from very early morning.
 Variety of seafood are available at the market but try scallops and squid which are both very famous in the area.

-The best known food products in Aomori is apples.
+The most famous food products in Aomori is apple.
 In fact, half of apples on markets in Japan are from Aomori prefecture and also they are exported to abroad.
 The most common apple from Aomori is “Fuji Apple” which is named after the place of origin, Fujisaki town.

 ▽Here are the attractions you should experience across Japan with this Japan Bucket List!▽